Dr. Joseph H. Ward, circa World War I. Photo credit unknown.

 Edwin Dortche Fisher died 15 November 1973 in Wilson.
 Per his death certificate, he was born 18 February 1893; lived at 301 North Vick Street; was a widower; and worked in photography.
 Harry J. Faison was informant.

-In 1924, Samuel H. Vick, far removed from political activity, clapped back at a Greensboro, North Carolina, newspaper’s op-ed piece about African-Americans and the state Republican Party.
+In 1924, Samuel H. Vick, elbowed out of formal political activity, clapped back at a Greensboro, North Carolina, newspaper’s op-ed piece about African-Americans and the state Republican Party.

 Wilson Daily Times, 23 September 1924.